-For the first twenty years or so after its founding in 1948, the DPRK remained ensconced almost exclusively within the community of fellow socialist nations.
-It had no formal diplomatic ties outside the Soviet bloc, China and North Vietnam until the 1960s.
-Economically North Korea was equally isolated from the non-communist world.
 Until the 1970s, the vast majority of North Korea's foreign trade - nearly 90% in 1966, according to the CIA - was with other communist countries.
-China and the USSR alone comprised nearly three-quarters of North Korea's total trade in the late 1960s.2 But from about 1962, following the conclusion of post-war reconstruction and the sharp drop in developmental assistance from the USSR and the East bloc, North Korean trade with non-communist countries steadily increased.3 Paradoxically, the first capitalist country North Korea turned to for trade and investment was its former colonizer Japan.4 Despite a lack of diplomatic relations and ongoing North Korean propaganda about the threat of Japanese "militarism," Japan soon became North Korea's most important non-communist trading partner.
-Trade with Japan constituted almost one-half of North Korea's trade with the non-communist world in the mid-1960s, and Japan would remain North Korea's largest capitalist trading partner for decades to come.5
+China and the USSR alone comprised nearly three-quarters of North Korea's total trade in the late 1960s.2 But from about 1962, following the conclusion of post-war reconstruction and the sharp drop in developmental assistance from the USSR and the East bloc, North Korean trade with non-communist countries steadily increased.3

+The first capitalist country North Korea turned to for trade and investment was its former colonizer Japan.4 This may not be as paradoxical as it seems.
+Japan's proximity, its wealth and technological sophistication, and the presence of a large community of ethnic Korean sympathizers to act as intermediaries, made Japan a more desirable economic partner than any other capitalist state, and certainly much more than arch-rival South Korea, still lagging behind the North economically in the 1960s.
+Despite a lack of diplomatic relations and ongoing North Korean propaganda about the threat of Japanese "militarism," Japan soon became North Korea's most important non-communist trading partner.
+Trade with Japan constituted almost one-half of North Korea's trade with the non-communist world in the mid-1960s, and Japan would remain North Korea's largest capitalist trading partner for decades to come, until South Korea surpassed it in the 2000s.5